Specialist Agents

 # Routes to custom sre-specialist (matches: sre, error budget, slo)

-dojops "Design SLOs and error budgets for our payment service"Built-in Agent Configuration
+dojops "Design SLOs and error budgets for our payment service"Agents in Plan Execution

 Built-in agents are defined in packages/core/src/agents/specialists.ts.
 Each agent specifies:

-name— Unique identifierdomain— Category labeldescription— System prompt contextkeywords— Array of matching keywords for routingtoolDependencies— Optional external tools
+name, Unique identifierdomain, Category labeldescription, System prompt contextkeywords, Array of matching keywords for routingprimaryKeywords, Subset of keywords with boosted weight for stronger routing signalstoolDependencies, Optional external tools

 All agents include a NO_FOLLOWUP_INSTRUCTION suffix ensuring single-shot responses without conversational follow-ups.